gebodal/annodoc/index.md

 A brief introduction to the brat interface may be found [here](http://brat.nlplab.org/manual.html).

+## Annotations

+The following is a very clean example of the kind of text spans we are looking for:

 ~~~ ann
 H _ { 0 } = 71 \pm 0.04 { km s } ^ { -1 } Mpc ^ { -1 } ( 1 \sigma )